PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 order and graph-index identity exact, then run focused, affected, and standard gates sequentially before considering the larger adjacent result group.
 Do not create, update, or reopen a pull request.

+## Unbound-input repair owner implementation

+The mechanical prerequisite extraction is complete.
+`passes/unbound_input_repair_orchestration.py` owns raw indexed repair followed by mutation-positive static-shape reconciliation.
+It preserves the returned GraphIndex identity and exact one-key result mapping.
+The lowerer compatibility wrapper and both primary/fallback callers remain in place.

+Sequential gates passed: focused `3`, affected `394`, terminal/efficiency
+`92`, core runtime `55`, result contracts `196`, phase-store `2`, and
+TensorFlow-isolation/default-direct/`-cotof` `11`.
+The store remains exactly
+128 IDs and 128 owners.
+No real-model conversion was run.

+At resume, rerun the read-only unconsumed-result inventory.
+Re-evaluate the adjacent orphan/unbound/affine/normalization region now that every constituent has a pass-module owner, but characterize only a small semantically closed straight-line unit before production changes.
+Keep every test sequential and do not create, update, or reopen a pull request.